-Together, Water1st and MiiR are partnering to implement 5 water, toilet and hygiene education projects in Demra, Bangladesh, anticipated to benefit 200 people.
+Together, Water1st and MiiR are partnering to implement 40 water, toilet and hygiene education projects in Demra, Bangladesh, anticipated to benefit almost 1,400 people.

 Water1st has been working in slum neighborhoods on the outskirts of Dhaka, the capital city of Bangladesh, since 2006.
 They bring crucial water and sanitation services to this area through their local partner organization, Dushtha Shasthya Kendra (DSK).
 DSK enters communities and forms action committees comprised of local residents, who analyze their own living conditions and prioritize their needs, clean water and toilets being identified most often.
 DSK offers technical and financial assistance to anyone within the planning area to construct their own water system and toilet.

 Bangladesh has one of the world’s highest rates of internal population migration from rural areas to urban centers.
-New arrivals settle in crowded, unplanned residential areas lacking basic services like water supply, connections to sewers, electricity, stormwater drainage, etc.About Splash
+150,000 to 400,000 new residents arrive each year from rural areas seeking a better life for their families, settling in crowded, unplanned residential areas lacking basic services like water supply, connections to sewers, electricity and stormwater drainage.

 Upon the completion of a project, the average time spent collecting water drops from 45-60 minutes to 10-15 minutes (the time it takes to fill buckets, pans, etc.).
 The amount of water used increases 400%-1000% while the cost decreases.
-Money spent on medicine to treat illnesses decreases to as little as 100 taka ($1.25) per month.
+Money spent on medicine to treat illnesses (usually diarrhea) decreases from 1000 taka to as little as 100 taka ($1.25) per month.
 Because of these projects, families spend less money and enjoy better health and quality of life.